 I’ve been using two or more monitors since 2000ish if I remember correctly.
 I find having a larger screen area hugely beneficial for productivity.
 Of course, adding more and more displays will diminish results, depending on what type of work you’re doing, but anything that’s more than a single display is fine with me.

-One of the key features that were marketed by Microsoft, heavily I would say, is the ability to remember window location based on monitor configuration.
+One of the key features that were marketed by Microsoft, heavily I would say, is the ability to remember window locations based on monitor connection.

 Why Remembering Window Position is Important?